 Having the facility to configure branching logic, dependencies and conditions means you can achieve complex workflows without having to create many separate pipeline instances, each of which has to be maintained separately.

-Rapid feedback loops are at the heart of the CI/CD process, with results returned from each stage of the pipeline.
-A CI/CD tool uses that feedback to resolve conditions in the pipeline logic and displays the information back to users, usually on a dashboard.
+Rapid feedback loops are at the heart of CI management, with results returned from each stage of the pipeline.
+A continuous integration tool uses that feedback to resolve conditions in the pipeline logic and displays the information back to users, usually on a dashboard.

 Support for email notifications and integrations with IDEs or communication platforms (such as Slack) ensure you stay informed of what’s happening without having to check the dashboard.
 It’s worth ensuring you have the flexibility to configure the alerts you receive, as getting too many risks them becoming background noise.

 For some enterprises, keeping the codebase on-premises is a hard requirement, so hosting the entire pipeline on your own servers is essential.
 For others, offloading infrastructure management to a cloud provider is a distinct advantage.

 Tools to implement continuous integration that support public cloud providers, such as AWS, Microsoft Azure or Google Cloud, will allow you to scale your build and test activities as needed, without the overhead of provisioning and maintaining additional infrastructure in-house.